GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 * Draw a polygon around the coordinate system origin.
 Don’t forget to change the range.
 * Draw the line in a 10 point wide green pen
 * Fill the polygon with a blue zig-zag pattern

+## Symbols

+GMT comes with 14 basic geometric symbols and offers endless possibilities when diving into the world of custom symbols.
+First we will use some of the basic symbols and later we will examine custom symbols in greater detail.

+Read up on the [`-S` argument in `plot`](https://docs.generic-mapping-tools.org/latest/plot.html#s) and study chapter [18.
+Custom Plot Symbols](https://docs.generic-mapping-tools.org/latest/cookbook/custom-symbols.html#custom-plot-symbols) in the cookbook.

 ## Drawing symbols